dennisss/tansa/README.md

 In `lib/Firmware`, run `make posix_sitl_default gazebo` to start the simulator.

+Alternatively, run `make sim` to start up a multidrone simulator

 Run `make run` to build the core stuff and start up the controller